Classical Verification of Quantum Computations in Linear Time: Preliminaries

 \subsubsection{Freshly-new oracle and approximate freshly-new oracle by random padding}

 We need a way to say some part of the random oracle contains freshly new random strings.
-This is formalized by the following fact.
-For a subset $D$ of the domain of $H$, if no party has queried any element in $D$, the overall state does not depend on the values of registers $\bH(\bD)$.
+This will happen if this part of the random oracle is not queried.
+Following Notation \ref{nota:3.16}, we can say the overall state does not depend on the values of registers $\bH(D)$.

 The following property will be very useful.
-Starting from an efficiently-preparable state, sampling a long enough padding could make the random oracle approximately freshly new on the salted part: \begin{lem} Suppose a normalized purified joint state $\ket{\varphi}=O\ket{0}$ where $O$ is a polynomial-time operator (implicitly parameterized by security parameter $\kappa$).
-Then a tuple $pads$ (stored in register is $\bpads$) of size $\fpoly(\kappa)$ is sampled as follows: each element of $pads$ is sampled from $\{0,1\}^\kappa$ independently uniformly randomly.
-Then there exists a state $\ket{\tilde\varphi}$ independent to $\bH(\bpads||\cdots)$ and \end{lem} We put a proof in Appendix \ref{app:a}.
+Starting from an efficiently-preparable state, sampling a long enough padding could make the random oracle approximately freshly new on the salted inputs (which mean inputs with these paddings as prefixes): \begin{lem} Suppose a sub-normalized purified joint state $\ket{\varphi}=O\ket{0}$ where $O$ is a polynomial-time operator (implicitly parameterized by security parameter $\kappa$).
+Then a tuple of random paddings, stored in register $\bpads$ that is read-only once initialized, is sampled as follows: $\bpads$ has $\fpoly(\kappa)$ sub-registers, and the value of each sub-register is sampled from $\{0,1\}^\kappa$ independently uniformly randomly.
+Thus the overall state is

+Then there exists an efficiently preparable state $\ket{\tilde\varphi}$ independent to $\bH(pads||\cdots)$ and \end{lem} We put a proof in Appendix \ref{app:a}.